beepscore/pandas_decimal/README.md

-# Pandas with Python Decimal for accurate currency arithmetic
+# Using Pandas with Python Decimal for accurate currency arithmetic
 Examples using decimal in Python and Pandas to maintain more accuracy than float.

 ## Background - float type limitations